G.K. Chesterton 1910 – Father Brown Mysteries Book 1

 It appears that in each story (except one, which ends quite unconventionally) Flambeau tries to steal something of value or to commit a similar crime through use of clever disguise and behavior, and Father Brown catches him every time – sometimes by sheer luck.
 This luck – which Chesterton calls miracle – is addressed directly in “The Blue Cross.”

 Once I became aware that this theme was likely to play out throughout the rest of the stories in the book, I wasn’t so interested in reading the rest of it.
-This isn’t to say that I don’t like the collection; to be fair, I think these stories may have been published first individually in magazines.
+This isn’t to say that I don’t like the collection; these stories may have been published first individually in magazines.
 Chesterton uses some beautiful prose.
 In “The Blue Cross” the first story in the collection, he describes nightfall: “The glory of heaven deepened and darkened around the sublime vulgarity of man. . . .”

 In summary – the stories seem to become a bit repetitive, but if you take your time you will find some original and unconventional prose.
 Taken in small doses, this is worth the read.